Medical and Clinical Psychology: Faculty

-Mentoring: Dr. Holloway is currently supervising 7 Clinical Psychology Ph.D. students, 1 Postdoctoral Fellow, 2 licensed Psychologists, as well as a number of professional junior colleagues in research and clinical work.
-Furthermore, she serves as a clinical advisor for other Ph.D. students and is one of the three core faculty supervisors for Case Conference.
+Mentoring: Dr. Holloway is currently supervising 3 Clinical Psychology Ph.D. students and 2 Postdoctoral Fellows, as well as a number of professional junior colleagues in research and clinical work.
+Furthermore, she serves as a clinical advisor for other Ph.D. students and is one of the two core faculty supervisors for Case Conference.
 As the Internship Coordinator, Dr. Holloway mentors doctoral students in the process of securing an APA-approved internship site.

 Martin, J. S., Ghahramanlou-Holloway, M., Englert, D., Bakalar, J. L., Olsen, C., Nademin, E., Jobes, D., & Branlund, S. (2013).
 Marital status, life stressor precipitants, and communications of distress and suicide intent in a sample of United States Air Force suicide decedents.
 Archives of Suicide Research, 17, 148-160.